What Is TMS Therapy And Why Might You Consider It?

 Takeaway

-TMS is a relatively low-risk therapy that can be effective, but it depends on your unique situation.
+Transcranial magnetic stimulation (TMS) is a relatively low-risk therapy that can be effective, but it depends on your unique situation.
 TMS can be a useful tool to diagnose possible mental health or neuropathic issues and receive adequate treatment if you have a brain injury.
 If you have cranial pain that resists all other forms of pain treatment, TMS is worth looking into.
-TMS can be a treatment option for treatment-resistant depression, as well.
+TMS can be a treatment option for treatment-resistant depressive disorders, as well.

 In the meantime, do not hesitate to reach out to a mental health professional, like those available through Regain, to discuss any mental health issues you may be experiencing.
 Licensed therapists will be able to discuss possible treatment plans in addition to traditional talk-based therapy.
 Sessions can be held anywhere you have an internet connection, including from your own home, and many of our therapists are able to operate outside of traditional work hours.